Brandie Wilkerson: International career

-Wilkerson and Bansley first competed together at the Swatch World Tour finals in Toronto (Sepembert 13–18, 2016), where they finished 9th.
+Wilkerson and Bansley first competed together at the Swatch World Tour finals in Toronto (September 13–18, 2016), where they finished 9th.
 In 2018, they had a break-out year and closed the season ranked No. 1 on the FIVB world tour.

 Wilkerson and Bansley were named as part of the Canadian Olympic team for the 2020 Summer Olympics in Tokyo, one of the nation's two entries in the women's tournament along with the team of Bansley's former partner Sarah Pavan and Melissa Humana-Paredes.
 Bansley and Wilkerson struggled during pool play, recording two losses and one win, but advanced into the knockout stages due to being one of the top two "Lucky Loser" teams.
 In the Round of 16 they were the sixteenth seed, but unexpectedly upset the third-seeded American team of Claes/Sponcil by winning two sets to one.
-In the quarter final they faced the Latvian team Kravčenoka/Graudiņa, and were eliminated after losing two sets to one.
+In the quarter-final they faced the Latvian team Kravčenoka/Graudiņa, and were eliminated after losing two sets to one.

+Following the 2021 season, Wilkerson and Bansley's partnership came to an end, and Wilkerson announced a new partnership with Sophie Bukovec.
+With limited preseason time, they debuted on the Volleyball World Beach Pro Tour at the Tlaxcala Challenge in March, but did not make it out of qualifying.
+They would continue to work on "grinding it out" in the following months.
+Entering the 2022 Beach Volleyball World Championships in Rome as the twentieth seed, Bukovec/Wilkerson went on a run to the women's tournament final, where they took the silver medal after being defeated by Brazil's Lisboa/Ramos.
+Wilkerson acknowledged after that "of course wanted to walk away with the gold, but again, we're doing the right things and are looking forward to continuing our journey as a team."
+The two opted to end their season after the Paris Elite16 tournament in late September, from which they were eventually eliminated prior to the quarter-final stage.